DECISIONS ALREADY MADE

 |The Animated Short category is for films shorter than 39 minutes and 59 seconds that feature primarily animated content or stop-motion animation.
 (Films that feature live-action puppetry belong in the puppetry category).
 The winner of this category becomes Oscar-Qualified for the Academy Award® for Best Animated Short Film.

-|The Music Video category is for original music videos (a visual accompaniment and/or representation of a piece of music generally 3-4 minutes in length) and music films (musically structured narrative, experimental, documentary or animated shorts that are no longer than 20 minutes).
+|The Music Video category is for original music videos (an official reel, a visual accompaniment and/or representation of a piece of music that’s generally 1-10 minutes in length) and music films (musically structured narrative, experimental, documentary or animated shorts that are no longer than 20 minutes).
 Songs must be the ORIGINAL composition of the band or musician featured in the video.
 Covers will not be considered.

 |The Puppetry Short category is for films shorter than 39 minutes and 59 seconds that feature live-action puppetry primarily but not necessarily exclusively.
 (Stop-motion films belong in the Animated Short category).

-|Pilot episodes may include presentations or full-length pilots between 5 and 60 minutes long.
+|Pilot Episodes may include presentations or full-length pilots between 5 and 60 minutes long.
 Episodes include television, mini-series and/or webisodes.
 Be sure to note any additional or upcoming episodes (with approximate run-times) in your cover letter.

 MISSION & OBJECTIVE